OpenKore/openkore/openkore/trunk/README.txt

   fail.

 Bug fixes:
+- Fixed Party bug where the bot would follow any random player instead of the master
 - isSelfSkill now works in monsterSkill blocks.
 - Fixed homunculus_tankMode.
 - Fixed inability to detect evolved homunculus state.